+Why was the Korean People's Revolutionary Army so strong?
 When I am asked this question, I answer that it was because the army was a great mass, kept together through obligation.
-Had our unity not been based on morality and obligation, but only on the pure community of ideology and will, we could not have been so strong.
+Had our unity not been based on morality and obligation, and on the pure community of ideology and will, we could not have been so strong.
 In the protracted revolutionary war against formidable Japanese imperialism, with no assistance from the regular army or state support, we could still emerge victorious.
 This was not because we had a large number of troops or superior weapons; our armed force was quite small in its number, compared to the enemy with its millions of regular troops.
 Our weapons did not bear comparison with the enemy's.
 We could defeat the powerful enemy only because we were united ideologically by the ties of loyalty and obligation.